nagarjuna-snipl/ANU-JAVA-SERVICE/README.md

 Nagarjuna here, I like Hadoop and data collection(that's what i made of!)

-I have to collect data and do analysis on that.
+I have to collect the data and do analysis on that.